 The importance of reporting drone flights

-In these cases, the law requires notification to be made to the Ministry of the Interior.
-The purpose is to ensure the safety of people, protect property and ensure that operations are carried out within the legal framework.
-For many professional pilots, this obligation can become a real administrative challenge, especially when they operate multiple drones or flights on different days.
+The aim is to guarantee people’s safety, protect property and ensure that operations are carried out within the legal framework.
+For many professional pilots, this obligation can become a real administrative challenge, especially when they are operating multiple drones or flights on different days.

 Although flight notification forms may seem simple, they require very detailed information about: